stonega/ainput/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/paleeakmljeofbpnnbnkllpbigccecnh.svg)](https://chromewebstore.google.com/detail/ainput/paleeakmljeofbpnnbnkllpbigccecnh)

-AInput, a powerful Chrome extension that enhances text input on any web page using Google's Gemini 2.5 Flash AI model.
+AInput is a powerful Chrome extension that enhances text input on any web page using Google's Gemini 2.5 Flash AI model or custom models.
 Features include grammar fixing and translation to multiple languages.

 ## Features

-✨ **Fix Grammar** - Automatically fix grammar and spelling errors in your text 🌐 **Translate** - Translate text to your preferred language ⚡ **Real-time Processing** - Instant AI-powered text enhancement 🎯 **Universal** - Works on any text input or textarea on the web 🔒 **Privacy-focused** - Uses your own Gemini API key
+✨ **Fix Grammar** - Automatically fix grammar and spelling errors in your text 🌐 **Translate** - Translate text to your preferred language 🤖 **Auto Reply** - Generate a relevant reply based on the page content ⚡ **Real-time Processing** - Instant AI-powered text enhancement

+### Custom Models

+In addition to the default Google Gemini 2.0 Flash model, you can also use other models like OpenAI's GPT-4 or a custom model from OpenRouter.
+This allows you to use the model you prefer and leverage its unique capabilities.

+To use a custom model, go to the extension's options page, click on the "Models" tab, and then click "Add New Model".
+You can then select the model type and enter the necessary information, such as the API key, base URL, and model string.

+🎯 **Universal** - Works on any text input or textarea on the web 🔒 **Privacy-focused** - Uses your own Gemini API key